zhezhaoa/ngram2vec/README.md

 **corpus2vocab** builds ngram vocabulary from corpus<br>
-**corpus2pairs** extracts ngram pairs from corpus (multi-threading implementation), used by SGNS model.
+**corpus2pairs** extracts ngram pairs from corpus (multi-threading implementation), used by SGNS model<br>
 **pairs2vocab** generates center word vocabulary and context vocabulary, which are used by all models. (note that the two vocabularies are different.
-In `uni_bi` case Center word voca)
+In `uni_bi` case, center word vocabulary only contains words while context vocabulary contains both words and bigrams)<br>
+**pairs2counts** builds co-occurrence matrix from pairs.
+We accelerate this stage by using mixed and stripes strategies.
+By now we only upload a coarse version and we will continue improving this code<br>
+**counts2pmi** learns PMI matrix from counts